keithledgerwood/WICLab-guide/012-Security.md

 ## Auditing and Reporting

+Okta's auditing and reporting features enable you to get valuable insights about the authentication events recorded for your users.
+This information is captured and kept in system logs and can be analyzed to increase the security of your organization.

+1. In the Admin Console, select **Security** > **Behavior Detection**.
+This will take you to the Behavior Detection page, where you can see various user behavior criteria which are tracked by Okta, such as City, Country, Device, Geo-Location, IP, and other.
+It is detected and recorded whether user logs in from a "new" or "old" location or device.
+For each criterion, you can define how is it evaluated.

+2. For New Device, click the **pen icon** (far right).
+You can see that "Evaluate against past" is set to 20 authentications.
+This means that if a user logs in from other device than the one used for past 20 authentications, this will be recorded in system logs as new behavior.

+3. Click **Cancel** to close the window.

-1. In the Admin Console, select **Reports** > **System Log**.
+4. In the left-hand panel, select **Reports** > **System Log**.
+This will take you to the System Log page, where you can see the following items:
+- Search field - Here you can type your search queries about the system events to gain more insights from the data
+- Count of events over time - Histogram of events, showing the number of events recorded in the system for particular time frames
+- Events table - List of all system events with latest on top

-2. In the Search field, enter the name of your New Employee.
+5. In the Search field, enter the first name of your New Employee.
+This will filter the log results to show only the events pertaining to the New Employee.

-3. In the "Count of events over time" histogram, analyze the event columns:
-- Hover over each column to see the count of events recorded in particular time frames
+6. In the "Count of events over time" histogram, hover over each column to see the count of events recorded for the New Employee in particular time frames.

+7. In the Events table, find the columns Event Info and Targets, which include information about actions, apps, and authenticators involved in particular events.

-4. Scroll down the Events table to see particular events for this user.
+8. Scroll down the table to see particular events recorded for the New Employee.
+You may need to click **Show More** at the bottom to load all events.
+Take a moment to analyze how the employee’s lifecycle and access has been recorded from hire to termination.

+9.

+- After clicking ">", you can see details of particular event